Pan-European Corridor X: Austria

 187 km comprising the A10 Tauern Autobahn (E55) from Salzburg to Villach and the A11 Karawanken Autobahn (E61) to Slovenia by the 1991 Karawanks Tunnel.

 Slovenia

 The A2 Illyrian or Upper Carniolan motorway from the Austria border at Jesenice 182 km via Kranj and Ljubljana to Croatia at Obrežje, as the E61 to Ljubljana and the E70 to Zagreb.

 Croatia

 The A3 motorway (E70) Autocesta Bregana - Lipovac from the Slovenian border at Bregana 306 km via Zagreb and Novska to Serbia at Lipovac.

 Serbia

-495 km made up of the A3 motorway (E70) from the Croatian border at Tovarnik to Beograd and the A1 motorway (E75) south via Nis to North Macedonia at Sopot.
+495 km made up of the A3 motorway (E70) from the Croatian border at Tovarnik to Beograd and the A1 motorway (E75) south via Niš to North Macedonia at Sopot.

 North Macedonia

 The A1 motorway (E75) from Serbia at Tabanovce 207 km via Skopje and Veles to Greece at Bogorodica.

 Greece

 From North Macedonia at Idomeni 77 km as A1 Aegean Motorway (E75) to Thessaloniki.